mouseandthebillionaire/_lestTenHorizonsCry/_Analysis/Data/CommitMessages.md

 ---
 feat: Slider Affecting RNBO Patch

 baby stepping to the elevator.
 This version has a slider that can control the volume of the guitar volume.
-Everything is in place to start making this thing a bit more interesting. [[pop-cultre reference]] [[playful]] [[hoping]] ^id-2025-11-18--18-38-06
+Everything is in place to start making this thing a bit more interesting. [[pop-cultre reference]] [[playful]] [[hope]] ^id-2025-11-18--18-38-06

 For the next stage, let us do a version with a single instrument (we'll stick with guitar) but at least three ways to manipulate that sound.
 One of these will be using a normal Unity plugin, and one with the RNBO plugin, to see if they can work in conjunction.
 My theory is... they can!
 We shall see! [[planning]] [[playful]] [[audio|Core Materials/audio]] [[role]] ^id-2025-11-18--18-38-21